-One strategy we’ve found to be successful for helping children cope with BIG feelings is called Anger Mountain.
+One strategy we’ve found to be successful at helping children cope with BIG feelings is called Anger Mountain.
 Anger Mountain is another way to explore what makes a child blow-up or melt-down.
 You can help your child explore what “What happened before the melt-down.”
 “What did you see, hear or do that made you start to get angry?”
 “What did other people do that made you so frustrated, angry or sad?”

-In each colored box you can write what was going on that caused the escalation.
-Then on the right hand-side write three ways the child could cope in the future to calm down.
+In each colored box, you can write what was going on that caused the escalation.
+Then on the right-hand-side write three ways the child could cope in the future to calm down.
 Writing or drawing how the outcome could have “looked differently” had the child used calming skills, helps your child plan future calming strategies.

 Anger Mountain is flexible and can be adapted for your specific needs.

 Imagine that a child climbs Anger Mountain (or it can also be Energy Mountain or Anxiety Mountain) when things do not go their way.
 Some children escalate very quickly.
 Other children can self-regulate and walk down the mountain without letting their anger become uncontrolled.
 Some children hang out near the top of Anger Mountain, feeling agitated, frustrated, anxious and annoyed.
 In fact, we have known children who climb up Anger Mountain, scream and yell and just simply fall apart and then are calm for days afterward (it’s like a neurobiological reset flooding the body with endorphins).